dobtco/fixing-procurement-ebook/content/07_standard_terms_of_service.md

-## How To Fix Procurement #7: Standardized Terms for Companies That Want Them
+## Chapter Seven: Standardized Terms for Companies That Want Them

 What we've discussed so far are projects that involve bidding and sales -- largely customizable IT integrations that come from professional services consultancies.
 But that's not all that government buys, and it's certainly not the place where the most innovation happens online.